 - Suitable bottle with an airtight cap; cheesecloth

 - 1 teaspoon (5 grams) sea salt

-- 1 3/4 cups (400 milliliters) Bushmills Black Bush or similar whiskey
+- 1 3/4 cups Irish whiskey, such as Bushmills Black Bush

-- 1. Sterilize a suitable bottle and cap by boiling it in hot water.
+- Sterilize a reusable glass bottle and cap by boiling it in hot water.